Nobel literature pick heartens liberal Poles in populist era

 She has been criticized by Polish conservatives — and received death threats — for criticizing aspects of the country’s past, including its episodes of anti-Semitism.
 Some of her works have celebrated the rich ethnic heritage of Poland, which was a cultural and religious melting pot before the Nazi German genocide during World War II and the postwar resettlement of ethnic populations.

-Her very image, with a dreadlock style known as a “plica Polonica” or Polish tangle, which has roots in Polish history, makes her stand out as a progressive icon as the country’s leadership seeks to put its conservative mark on the nation.
+Her very appearance, with a dreadlock style known as a “plica Polonica” or Polish tangle, which has roots in Polish history, makes her stand out as a progressive icon as the country’s leadership seeks to put its conservative mark on the nation.

 She was photographed recently at a gay pride parade in her hometown of Wroclaw holding small rainbow flags at a time when the ruling Law and Justice party has been depicting the gay rights movement as a mortal threat to Poland’s culture.

-Just this week, Law and Justice leader Jaroslaw Kaczynski lashed out during a campaign stop at filmmakers and other cultural elites who tried to “destroy Poland’s reputation” with their explorations of Polish crimes, including the participation of some in killing Jews during World War II.
-He said that under his party, cultural elites “are no longer working for our enemies.”
+Just this week, Law and Justice leader Jaroslaw Kaczynski lashed out during a campaign stop at filmmakers and other cultural elites who he claims have tried to “destroy Poland’s reputation” with their explorations of Polish crimes, including the participation of some in killing Jews during the war.
+He said under his party, cultural elites will be “no longer working for our enemies.”

 “Those who work (for the enemy) are being stigmatized and will be stigmatized further,” Kaczynski said.

-Those remarks sparked sharp criticism by opposition politicians, while some found poetic justice in the world’s most prestigious literary award going to Tokarczuk.
+Those remarks sparked sharp criticism by some opposition politicians, while others found poetic justice in the world’s most prestigious literary award going to Tokarczuk.

 “Olga Tokarczuk is an outstanding representative of the elites hated by Kaczynski,” said Tomasz Lis, the editor of Newsweek Polska.